gongchandang49/bypass-all-shortlinks-debloated/README.md

 *I test the script with Brave/Firefox + uBlock Origin + Violentmonkey, so that is the supported setup.*

-*Note for Chrome, Edge (or any similar MV3 browser) users: uBO Lite and uBlock Origin are NOT the same.
+*Note for Chrome, Edge (or any similar MV3 browser) users: Userscripts may not work correctly in your browsers.
 Only Brave will work because it supports MV2.
-Disable Brave Shields adblocker for uBO to work.*
+Disable Brave Shields adblocker for uBlock Origin to work correctly.*

 ## Help make this better
 You can help by: